glacuesta-gcash/fuse-cfc/readme.md

 ### To-do

-X Group periods, including last, sum, average
+- ✔ Group periods, including last, sum, average
 - Multirow vars
 - :col specification in commands
-X Asynchronous threads for combining read and write ops
+- ✔ Asynchronous threads for combining read and write ops
 - Automatic determination of when to flush (when switching between read and write ops)

 ---